 We aim to reduce your need for glasses in most situations but there may be some instances such as driving at night or for extended periods of focusing at short distances (for example reading) where you still may require them.

-Visit our FAQ page for more information about laser eye surgery.
+Visit our FAQ page for more information about what the expect before, during and after laser eye surgery.